Chittar, Kerala

 Chittar is a village in Pathanamthitta district, located in Kerala state, India.
-It is a Panchayat and is situated in the Konni Thaluk and in Konni constituency in Pathanamthitta District.
-Nearest Railway Station Is Thiruvalla,Located At A Distance Of 53 km.It is located 29 km away from Pathanamthitta town at its east.
-Nearby Panchayats are Seethathodu, Perunad, Vadaserikkara and Thannithodu.
-Chittar was formerly represented in the Ranni legislative assembly, but now in Konni assembly.
-Its previous parliament constituency was Idukki.
+It is a Panchayat and is situated in the Konni Thaluk.
+It is part of the Konni state legislative constituency and of the Pathanamthitta Lok Sabha constituency.
 Chittar was given the Nirmal Gram award from former president Pratibha Patil.

 Economy

 Chittar is predominantly a plantation township.
 Earlier famed for tea and coffee, nowadays swaying rubber trees have replaced them, fuelled by the fertile land and rich ecosystem.
 In addition to rubber cultivation, pineapple, tapioca, nuts, ginger, and pepper are cultivated.
 It was once a part of the demolished Nilakkal trade centre.

 Location

-Chittar lies in the eastern part of Pathanamthitta district and bordered by Perunad panchayath in north, Thannithodu in south, Vadasserikkara in west and Seethathodu in east.Located 53 km Away From NH183,In Thiruvalla City.
+Chittar lies in the eastern part of Pathanamthitta district.
+Thiruvalla, which is 53 km away, has the nearest railway station and access to NH 183.
+Pathanamthitta is 29 km to the east.

 Administration

 The panchayath of Chittar was formed on 30 September 1970 by partitioning the Vadaseerikkara and Seethathodu panchayaths in Ranni taluk.
 For administrative convenience, the panchayath is divided into 13 wards.